slok/go-helm-template/README.md

 - [Memory](examples/memory): An example that templates a chart from memory.
 - [simple](examples/simple): A simple way of templating a chart in the FS.

+## Tradeoffs

+This library doesn't support anything apart from simple `helm template`. dependencies, hooks... and similar _fancy_ features, are not supported.

 ## Why

-[Helm]'s most powerful feature is its template system, lots of users only use [Helm] for this.
+One of the [Helm]'s most powerful feature (if not the most) is its template system, lots of users only use [Helm] for this usage.

-Having a library for this use, that doesn't depend on helm dependency on the system, nor executing an external command improves the portability and performance of applications.
+Not depending on helm as a system dependency, nor requiring to execute an external command, improves the portability and performance of applications that use Helm internally.

 ## Some use cases